FrankiePower/UniswapV3Pool-Contract-Audit/README.md

 This library, FullMath.sol, provides high-precision multiplication and division functions for use in Solidity contracts.
 It's particularly useful for calculations involving large numbers or situations where intermediate values might overflow the standard 256-bit unsigned integer (uint256) data type in Solidity.

-Key Takeaways:

-    mulDiv: This function performs high-precision multiplication and division.
-It takes three arguments:
-        a: The multiplicand (number being multiplied).
-        b: The multiplier (number doing the multiplying).
-        denominator: The divisor (number by which we divide).
-    Overflow Handling: mulDiv handles potential overflows that could occur during the calculation.
-It ensures accurate results even when the intermediate product of a and b is larger than 256 bits.
-    Algorithm: The function employs a combination of assembly language and mathematical techniques like the Chinese Remainder Theorem to achieve high-precision calculations.
-    Rounding Behavior: mulDiv performs floor division, meaning the result is rounded down towards zero.
-    mulDivRoundingUp: This function provides an alternative to mulDiv that performs ceiling division.
-It rounds the result up to the nearest whole number.
-    Use Cases: These functions are valuable for financial calculations, price calculations, fee computations, and other scenarios where precise arithmetic on large numbers is crucial.

 Benefits:

     Accuracy: FullMath.sol ensures accurate calculations even with large numbers, preventing potential errors caused by overflows.